 Minimizing the Impact of Lawsuits and Prosecutions

 Both the Justice Department and the Securities and Exchange Commission have been known to offer non-prosecution agreements or deferred prosecution agreements to companies with robust compliance programs in place—and that includes your speak-up culture and hotline.

 Hotline audit trails can also deter lawsuits in some cases.
 Because the hotline information is discoverable, the reporting party’s attorney will be able to access it and review the actions of the company and their own client.
 In cases where the litigant has misrepresented the facts of the case to their attorney, this level of access to the case history can sometimes act to halt further legal action.

-Alright, you’re convinced that a speak up culture is key to your company’s ongoing growth, health, and risk management—so, how do you implement a strong speak up culture within your organization?
+Alright, you’re convinced that a speak-up culture is key to your company’s ongoing growth, health, and risk management—so, how do you improve speak-up culture within your organization?
 It involves overcoming multiple challenges: fear of retaliation, lack of faith that reports will go anywhere, cultural barriers against “snitching,” and lack of awareness.
 Fortunately, many companies have overcome those exact scenarios, and we’ve compiled the resulting insights in our ebook about raising hotline awareness and improving reporting rates.
 Here’s a preview of the exercises we dive into in the ebook:

 - Address cultural barriers